RayVietii/Ray-Vietii/README.md

 ## 🔧 Projects

-- **RayVietii-DRm and Papermae** – My own fine-tuned **Stable Diffusion 1.5** models, trained for expressive anime-style generation.
+- **RayVietii-DRm and Papermae**, My own fine-tuned **Stable Diffusion 1.5** models, trained for expressive anime-style generation.
-- **Prinila Langua** – A conlang for my fantasy world.
+- **Prinila Langua**, A conlang for my fantasy world.
 Includes grammar, poetic structure, and over 400+ lexicons.
-- **Class V Amplifier** – An analog amp design I've been developing from scratch, based on a logic-style topology.
+- **Class V Amplifier**, An analog amp design I've been developing from scratch, based on a logic-style topology.

 ---